Step-by-Step Guide to Test an Ignition Coil

 Test for power and ground at the ignition coil connector

 Using a multimeter set to DC volts, check for power to the ignition coil with the key in the RUN position.
-Then check for good ground int he connector.
+Then, check for good ground in the connector.
+You should see battery voltage on the power terminal.

 Disconnect the coil’s electrical connector.
 Set your meter to the ohms scale (200 ohms range).
-Connect one meter lead to the positive terminal on the coil and the other to the ground terminal of the primary winding.
+Connect one-meter lead to the positive terminal on the coil and the other to the ground terminal of the primary winding.
 Compare the resistance readings to those shown in the shop manual.
 This reading will tell you if the insulation on the winding has broken down.
-Perform the same procedure on the secondary windings.
-The primary winding for a typical coil pack is from 0.4 to 2 Ohms while the secondary winding is at 6,000 to 10,000 Ohms.
+Perform the same procedure on the secondary windings (if available).
+The primary winding for a typical coil pack is from 0.4 to 2 Ohms, while the secondary winding is at 6,000 to 10,000 Ohms.

 Testing a coil with a spark tester